Sunday, August 08, 2010

 On the next series, Jim Lampley was reporting from the sideline, and USC offensive tackle Otis Page was mugging for the camera in the background.
 This was significant because Otis had been a high school classmate of mine in 1970, 1971 and 1972 at Saratoga High School in Saratoga, Calif.
 He was one year behind me in school, so he would have been a freshman at USC that year.
 I noticed that he got into the game in the fourth quarter after USC had taken a commanding lead.

-I believe Page's national TV appearance was deliberately engineered by ABC to further emphasize that this game was being orchestrated specifically for me.
+I believe Page's national TV appearance was deliberately engineered by Freemasons at ABC to further emphasize that this game was being orchestrated by the Masons specifically for me.

 After Clements threw an interception, Haden completed another bomb to McKay against blown coverage to put USC ahead 41-24 just before the end of the third quarter.
 Notre Dame had given up a school-record 35 points in the third quarter.